MithleshDhore/angular2/progressiveWebApp/README.md

 Vehicle Tracking Progressive Web App in Angular4

-IMPORTANT: To run MEAN the applications locally you need NodeJS installed.
+IMPORTANT: To run the applications locally you need NodeJS installed.

 Open a command line window and navigate to the project root folder